2017 - present

 Between 2012 and 2013 Coates made experimental music and radio art under the pseudonym A Taxi For My Uncle.
 The project was created to explore the boundaries between music and noise, and how radio can function as an abstract concept.
 The Wasta series of A Taxi For My Uncle podcasts saw Coates create one-hour long collages of sound art, sound effects, field recordings and world music.

-A selecgtion of the podcasts were used as part of the Safina Radio Project that was part of the 2015 Venice Biennale.
+A selection of the podcasts were used for the UAE's Safina Radio Project that was part of the 2015 Venice Biennale.